terra-campaigns/arrival/campaign/arrival/factions/_factionGame.md

 	- INT build strength - 1d8 DC 6 to get 1 dominion, outcome 3 - fail
 	- EXT extend interest glasrah: extend trade route - automatic
 	- EXT extend interest mercians: protection prayer for Linhe - 1d8 Vs 1d10, outcome 8=8 - fail as ties goes to higher powered factions
+- Background actors
+	- Ushulx carries out the ritual and kills Scar
+	- Refiling locations: Temple of remains.
+1 in 6 a faction takes it, 2 in 6 a wandering group takes it, result 2 - Anaks.

 ### 3877.6A6